OleksiiKova/build_master_shop/README.md

 [Back To Top](#table-of-contents)

 ## Agile Methodology
-This project followed Agile principles, utilizing GitHub Issues to document and manage User Stories effectively.
+This project followed Agile principles, utilising GitHub Issues to document and manage User Stories effectively.
 Each User Story was associated with clear Acceptance Criteria and broken down into smaller tasks, which allowed for flexible adjustments and ensured that the development process stayed aligned with project goals.
 You can view the issues for this project [here](https://github.com/OleksiiKova/build_master_shop/issues).

-A Kanban Board was employed to visualize and streamline the workflow, using columns such as Backlog, To Do, In Progress, and Done.
+A Kanban Board was employed to visualise and streamline the workflow, using columns such as Backlog, To Do, In Progress, and Done.
 This structure provided a straightforward way to track task progress and adjust priorities as needed.
 The board layout supported a flexible, iterative approach, making it easier to implement new features and address feedback throughout development.

 [Kanban view](https://github.com/users/OleksiiKova/projects/4/views/1)

 <details><summary>Click to view a screenshot of the Kanban view</summary><img src="static/images/readme_images/kanban-1.png"></details> <br>
-In addition to the Kanban Board, GitHub's Table view was used for a more organized, high-level overview of the project.
+In addition to the Kanban Board, GitHub's Table view was used for a more organised, high-level overview of the project.
 This view allowed me to see all tasks, priorities, and their statuses at a glance, ensuring efficient planning and resource allocation.

 [Table view](https://github.com/users/OleksiiKova/projects/4/views/4)